Many times we will see headlines in the news media about a verdict in a personal injury case reaching many millions of dollars.

 In other cases there is an award of punitive damages which brought about the large verdict.

-If you have questions about whether punitive damages will factor into your personal injury case, contact an Atlanta personal injury lawyer for a consultation.
+If you have questions about whether punitive damages will factor into your personal injury case, contact a mass tort lawyer in Atlanta for a consultation.

 The legal doctrine of punitive damages has developed over the years through many cases that have led to a system in which a certain class of people who cause harm have to pay more than others.